Akshit8/k8s-certmanager/README.md

 ## Deploying sample app

-For testing issued SSL certificate, let's deploy a simple REST api in the cluster as well.
-Once deployed we'll route the traffic to this app using `nginx-ingress`.
+For testing issued SSL certificate, let's deploy a simple REST API in the cluster as well.
+Once deployed we'll route the traffic to this app using `Nginx-ingress`.

 <br/>

-The source code for the sample app is inside [app](https://github.com/Akshit8/k8s-certmanager/tree/master/app) directory and infrastructure files are contained inside [infra](https://github.com/Akshit8/k8s-certmanager/tree/master/infra) folder.
+The source code for the sample app is inside the [app](https://github.com/Akshit8/k8s-certmanager/tree/master/app) directory and infrastructure files are contained inside the [infra](https://github.com/Akshit8/k8s-certmanager/tree/master/infra) folder.

 <br/>